deekerno/tyto/README.md

 By default, Tyto will output information about incoming requests for logging purposes.
 This can be piped to a file for later inspection.
 Running the program prefaced by `RUST_LOG=error` will reduce the output to just critical errors.

-## Notes
-### Statistics
-In order to aid with metrics and things like swarm health, each swarm has a statistics structure associated with it that can run analyze the swarm for anamolies and calculate certain measures.
-All methodologies are extensively commented, and can easily be extended.

-### Storage Backend
-Tyto has been developed to be _storage-agnostic_.
-It does not require one to lock themselves to a certain storage solution, and users are free to implement their own solutions.
-In order to facilitate ease of implementation, a convenience trait named _PeerStorage_ is required in order to add a solution with minimal stress.
-Tyto does come with an in-memory peer store already implemented, and there is a _TorrentStorage_ trait if needed.

 ## License
 MIT